Backpropagation-Free Test-Time Adaptation for Lightweight EEG-Based Brain-Computer Interfaces: Backpropagation-Free Transformations for Test-Time Adaptation

+\textbf{Deterministic Dropout Subnetwork Bank} (referred to as BFT-D): Inspired by Monte Carlo (MC) dropout~\cite{Gal2016}, BFT-D constructs a fixed bank of feature-masked subnetworks.
+Unlike conventional MC dropout, it does not resample a Bernoulli mask for every trial.
+Each branch retains a stable identity, allowing the ranking module trained for that branch to be applied consistently at test time.

-Assuming that a dropout layer exists after $g(\cdot)$, each transformation employs a binary mask $\mathbb{I}^{(k)} \in \{0,1\}^d$ applied to the feature vector $g(\mathbf{x}_t) \in \mathbb{R}^d$.
-While dropout masks are commonly sampled from a Bernoulli distribution, in our approach, each mask deterministically drops a fixed subset of features to ensure consistency, which is essential for the ranking module introduced in the following subsection.
-Its values are:
+Assuming that a dropout layer exists after $g(\cdot)$, each branch employs a binary mask $\mathbb{I}^{(k)} \in \{0,1\}^d$ applied to the feature vector $g(\mathbf{x}_t) \in \mathbb{R}^d$.
+Each mask deterministically drops a fixed subset of features.
+This fixed mask bank preserves the train--test correspondence of branch $k$, which is required by the branch-specific ranking formulation in the following subsection.
+Replacing it with independently resampled masks would change that correspondence and therefore define a different method.
+The mask values are:

 where $\frac{1}{K}$ corresponds to the original training-time dropout rate $p$.
-Different masks would thus generate different subsets of features of the same test sample.
-Note that features can also be dropped non-consecutively, and can also have overlaps across masks.
+The masks therefore generate different, repeatable feature subsets of the same test sample.
+Features may also be dropped non-consecutively or shared across masks, provided that the mask bank is fixed between ranking-module training and deployment.

 The resulting feature of each of the transformations is:

 where the scaling factor $\frac{1}{1 - p}$ compensates for the reduced activation magnitude, thereby preserving the expected value of the feature vector under the masking, similar to that of training-time dropout.